School delays, icy road conditions and accident reports starting at 4:25 a.m.

-Two Steubenville football players were convicted in March of raping the West Virginia girl after an alcohol-fueled party in August 2012.
+Two Steubenville High School football players were convicted of raping a 16-year-old West Virginia girl after an alcohol-fueled party that began the night of Aug.
+11, 2012.